13th ICC MENA Conference on International Arbitration

 Participants are responsible for making their own travel arrangements and hotel reservations.

-We are able to dispatch visa invitation letters to support your visa application only after receipt of your registration and full payment of your registration fees.
+We are only able to dispatch visa invitation letters to support your visa application upon receipt of your registration and full payment of your registration fees.

 Working languages